CorwinCheung/Examining-Love-Happiness-and-Family-Through-Philosophy-Texts/lib/README.md

 ### Code dev/lib Folder

 The lib directory contains various files with function definitions and computation codes for your data analysis.
+Only files that need to be run are in the doc folder: R Markdown and HTML files.